Otto II, Count of Waldeck: Reign

-After Archbishop Gerlach of Mainz and Landgrave Hesse had taken the larger part of the Lordship of Itter in 1357, Gerlach mortgaged his share to Otto II for 1000 Marks carat silver.
+After Archbishop Gerlach of Mainz and Landgrave of Hesse had taken the larger part of the Lordship of Itter in 1357, Gerlach mortgaged his share to Otto II for 1,000 marks carat silver.
 In 1381, Otto mortgaged this share of Itter to Thile I Wolf of Guldenberg, who mortgaged the Hesse share of Itter two years later.
 His descendants retained Itter well into the 16th century.
 Waldeck finally redeemed the mortgage in 1542, Hesse in 1562.

 On 8 July 1358, Otto, who was still reeling from the plague epidemic of 1349, commissioned the Knights Hospitaller at Wiesenfeld (now part of Burgwald to establish a hospital in Niederwildungen.
 He donated his old Mill Court on the Wilde river between Altwildungen and Niederwildungen for this purpose.
 Construction of the hospital lasted from 1358 to 1369 and became a commandry of the order in 1372.

 In 1368, the Archbishop of Mainz and the Landgrave of Hesse formed an alliance against Otto II and his son Henry VI, to take his castle at Wildungen.
 A tribunal convicted the counts of Waldeck of violating their covenant with Mainz and ordered them to pay damages.

 Otto II died in 1369.
 It is not known where he was buried.